Sign up online to serve on our 2014 policy committees, and become part of the League’s policy-development process.

-Participate in the League's policy committees, and join your city colleagues for great discussion about municipal legislative issues.
-The League usually has more than 150 city officials participate each year in the four policy committees, which set the legislative policy for the League’s lobbying efforts.
+Dates are set and sign-up is available for city officials who are interested in serving on an LMC policy committee this summer.
+Join your city colleagues for great discussion about municipal legislative issues.
+Last year, over 150 city officials participated in the four policy committees, which set the legislative policies for the League’s lobbying efforts.

-Here are answers to some common questions about participating in policy committees:
+Here are answers to some common questions for those considering participating in policy committees:

 Who can be on a policy committee?

-Current city officials and staff are eligible, including city councilmembers, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal election officials, public safety staff, engineers, finance directors, economic development staff, and others.
+Current city officials and staff are eligible.
+City councilmembers, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal elections officials, public safety staff, engineers, finance directors, economic development staff, and others have been members of the committee.
 Committee members can be new to their city position, have many years of experience, or be somewhere in between.

-What typically happens during the three policy committee meetings?
+What typically happens during each of the three committee meetings?

 What happens after the third policy committee meeting?

-The League’s Board of Directors hear about the work of each policy committee during a fall meeting, typically in October.
+The League’s Board of Directors hears about the work of each policy committee during a fall meeting, typically in October.
 Then, the draft policies are open for comment by all League members.
-Member comments are compiled in early November, final revisions are made, and then the LMC Board adopts the policies.
-During the next legislative session, the League’s intergovernmental relations staff use the policies to guide their legislative efforts at the Capitol.
+Member comments are compiled in early November, then the LMC Board makes the final adoption of the policies.
+During the 2015 legislative session, the League’s IGR staff use the policies to guide the League’s legislative efforts at the Capitol.

-We offer a conference call-in option for all meetings.
-Many members choose this option to remain involved in committee discussions even when they can’t make it to St. Paul.
+We offer a GoTo Meeting option, which is an online meeting option for all meetings.
+Many members utilize this option to remain involved in committee discussions, regardless of their availability to come to the League’s office in St. Paul.

 What topics does each committee address?

-The topics include, but are not limited to, the following:
+The topics include, but are not limited to, the following subtopics: